This page explains the responsibilities of the children's champion in the Home Office.

 - identifying and escalating issues of concern.

-Lisa is supported in this role by our office of the children's champion, which includes 2 professional child welfare advisers seconded to the agency from local authority children's services departments.
-The office of the children's champion is part of our customer service improvement directorate.
+Emma is supported in this role by our office of the children's champion, which includes 2 social workers who act as professional child welfare advisers.

 The office of the children's champion:

-- is the UK Border Agency's lead for the independent family returns panel;
+- is the Home Office's lead for the independent family returns panel;

 - manages training on keeping children safe;

-- provides professional childcare advice to us on both a case-by-case and a policy basis; and
+- provides professional child welfare advice to the business on both a case-by-case and a policy basis; and

-- seeks to promote a change in the UK Border Agency's culture in respect of dealings with children.
+- seeks to promote a change in the Home Office's culture in respect of dealings with children.